mercymurigi27/insuarance/README.md

-# insuarance
+# Insuarance
- ### Is a system that helps people decide which premium is best suited for them.
+  Is a system that helps people decide which premium is best suited for them.

 # Description
  * The system has an easy to use user interface where the user is prompted to enter their details for subscription.